joeberkovitz/qgis-nautical/index.md

 #### Control the map layers

-Similar to Adobe Illustrator and other drawing programs, QGIS maps display a set of visual layers that can be independently turned on and off.
+Similar to Adobe Illustrator and many drawing programs, QGIS maps display a set of visual layers that can be independently turned on and off.
 These are shown in the Layers panel at lower left.